Ninjago: Tournament of Elements: Development

 Writers Dan and Kevin Hageman have stated that the season was inspired by the 1973 martial arts film Enter the Dragon.
 The director of the film Robert Clouse was also the inspiration for the character Clouse, an antagonist in the season.

 Animation

 The animation for the fourth season was produced at Wil Film ApS in Denmark.

 Direction

 The Tournament of Elements episodes were directed by Jens Møller, Michael Helmuth Hansen, Peter Hausner, Per Düring Risager and Trylle Vilstrup.

 Release

 The season premiered on Cartoon Network on 23 February 2015 with the release of The Invitation.
 The subsequent episodes were released across March and April 2015 until the release of the season finale titled The Corridor of Elders on 3 April of the same year.

-Plot

-Following the loss of Zane, the team splits apart, but Lloyd seeks to rebuild it.
-The ninja are reunited at Chen's Noodle House, where they discover that Zane is alive and are invited to compete in a tournament by Master Chen.
-Garmadon and the ninja join a group of Elemental Masters and Chen's second-in-command, Clouse, on board a ferry.
-On Chen's island, Zane is being held prisoner and is now the Titanium Ninja.
-Upon arrival, Kai falls in love with Skylor, the Elemental Master of Amber, and tries to impress her.
-The competitors compete to obtain Jade Blades to remain in the contest, while the losers are dropped into trap doors.
-The ninja discover a secret tunnel which reveals Chen's Cultist Warriors.
-When Jay and Cole are forced to compete against each other, Cole allows Jay to win, and the two end their debate over Nya for good.
-He is put to work in Chen's Noodle Factory, but plans to escape.

-The ninja gain the trust of the Elemental Masters during a race between Lloyd and Camille, the Elemental Master of Form.
-When Lloyd wins the race, Chen tries to change the results, but the ninja are supported by the Elemental Masters.
-Chen attempts to weaken the alliance by claiming that the winner will obtain the Staff of Elements, which he is secretly using to absorb their elemental powers.
-Dareth and Nya infiltrate the tournament, with Nya disguised as a kabuki, while Cole finds Zane and releases him.
-The ninja realise that one of the Elemental Masters is a spy for Chen.
-It is later revealed that Skylor is not only the spy, but Chen's daughter.